siran/writing/posts/_drafts/Replicating pi(x) from Era Ordering with a Script.md

    a refreshed `latest` plot;
 6. can optionally save checkpoint plots during materialized eras.

+When the admitted right endpoint becomes too large for ordinary floating-point plotting, the script automatically switches the horizontal axis to `log10(N)` so the plot does not fail on late eras.

 It uses the current era rule:

 $$